plotly/academy/_react/1-introduction.md

 }
 ```

 Here we need to differentiate between react components and real DOM nodes.
-This `onClick` attribute is being passed down to our `Button`, but it's never being attached to a real DOM node so it doesn't work!
-You can click the `Button` however much you like, you will never see `"click!"` in the console.
+Event handlers, like `onClick`, `onMouseOver`, etc., only work when they are attached to a real DOM node.
+The above example doesn't work, because we're only attaching it to a `ReactComponent`.
+You can click the `Button` however much you like, you will never see `"click!"` in the console!

-To make this work, we have to attach it to the native DOM `button` node inside the `Button` component:
+To make this work, we have to attach the `onCLick` handler to the native DOM `button` node inside the `Button` component:

 ```JS
 var Button = function(props) {